-The Mail reported that Prince Charles met with Prince Phillip to discuss the continuing fallout of Prince Andrew’s interview on BBC Newsnight in the wake of the Epstein scandal.
-A source told the Sun, “the scandal surrounding Andrew and Epstein gave Charles an opportunity to step in to show that he can run The Firm.
+It’s also been reported that Prince Charles had a key role in the response to the Prince Andrew and Jeffery Epstein scandal.
+A source told the Sun it “gave Charles an opportunity to step in to show that he can run The Firm.
 No one is bigger than the institution of the Royal Family.
 Not even Andrew, the Queen’s favourite son.”
-They continued: